marick/structural-typing/README.md

 ```

 (However, I never actually got arround to supporting vector literals
-in nested type descriptions - so this only works for maps.)
+in nested type descriptions - so this only works for maps.
+It could be added.)

-When checking a value, you're not restricted to a single type.
-For
-example, suppose you have a `:Point` type and also a `:Colorful`
-"mixin" type:
+Let's add another type to the type-repo, `:Colorful`.

 ```clojure
 user=> (type! :Colorful {:color [required-path rgb-string?]})
 ```

-If you expect a colorful point, you needn't use a single type for
+If you want to check that a value is a colorful point, you can check
-it.
-Instead, you can require that the value match two types:
+against both types at the same time:

 ```clojure
 user=> (built-like [:Colorful :Point] {:x 1})